 - Creamy base substance: this is something creamy like Aloe Vera, Shea Butter, or Coconut Oil and will need to be melted down during the making process.

 - Something more substantial to hold it all together: many recipes call for beeswax for this but you can use various clays or soaps as a vegan substitute.

 - Some sort of colorant: usually this is activated charcoal, cacao powder, or burnt almond paste and it’s also where the process gets messy (charcoal can get everywhere!).

 These ingredients must be mixed together, usually in different layers to achieve proper mixing, so it can be quite involved by the time you’re done.

 Ladies (and others), it’s time to go green, go bold, and show off those sustainably smoky eyes.
-After all, sustainability is essentially a habit, and zero waste can be achieved bit by bit through something as simple as your daily mascara.
+After all, sustainability is essentially a habit, and zero waste can be achieved bit by bit through something as simple as your daily mascara routine.

-No need to lash out at all the commercial crap out there; just support all these caring companies instead.
+No need to lash out at all the commercial crap out there; just support these caring brands instead.
 Your lashes (and the earth) are worth it!

 As always, we hope you this helps you not only get glam but feel about doing it.